raceychan/lihil/README.md

 ### **Param Parsing & Validation**

-Lihil provides a high level abstraction for parsing request, validating rquest data against endpoint type hints using `msgspe`, which is extremly performant, **12x faster** and **25x more memory efficient** than pydantic v2.
+Lihil provides a high level abstraction for parsing request, validating rquest data against endpoint type hints using `msgspec`, which is extremly performant, **12x faster** and **25x more memory efficient** than pydantic v2.

 see [benchmarks](https://jcristharif.com/msgspec/benchmarks.html),